TranslucentTB/TranslucentTB/CONTRIBUTING.md

 Then, translate the strings in that file as well.

+Open the `store-listing.csv` file in a CSV editor (Excel typically works fine), and translate the strings in those as well.
+Leave the thumbnail URL untouched (just copy them all from any other language).
+Make sure to also translate the feature list and search terms.
+Those are towards the end of the file and are rather easy to miss.

 ### 4 - Test

 Once you are done, you can launch the app and check what it looks like.
-If everything checks out okay, send a pull request and we'll gladly take a look at it!
+If everything checks out okay, send a pull request (targetting the `develop` branch) and we'll gladly take a look at it!

 [LCID Structure]: https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/63d3d639-7fd2-4afb-abbe-0d5b5551eef8
 [Discord]: https://discord.gg/TranslucentTB